csdms/bmi/docs/source/bmi.grid_funcs.rst

 * In C++ and Java, this is a void function.
 * In C and Fortran, an integer status code indicating success (zero) or failure (nonzero) is returned.
+* *Parallel*: the coordinates returned only concern the index range returned by :ref:`get_grid_partition_range`.
+  The length and content of the *y* argument will vary per MPI thread.
+  Where partitions overlap, they MUST return the same coordinate values.

 [:ref:`grid_funcs` | :ref:`basic_model_interface`]